tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 <a name="1.5"></a>**1.5 Who else has access to my information?**
 You can see who your information is shared with by logging into your Tidepool account and selecting the "Share" link.

-Some Clinicians or Researchers who you include on your Care Team may participate in other information sharing agreements, and may share some or all of your health information as part of those agreements.
+Some Clinicians, Researchers, or Clinics who you include on your Care Team may participate in other information sharing agreements, and may share some or all of your health information as part of those agreements.
 For example, your Clinician may participate in the T1D Exchange Registry, QI Collaborative, or other similar information sharing registry, which provides information collection and research services for a network of clinical sites.
-Please check with your health care provider, clinic, Clinician or Researcher to ask how they may be sharing your health information.
+Please check with your health care provider, Clinic, Clinician, or Researcher to ask how they may be sharing your health information.

 ## **2\.
 Information for Care Team Members**